stephanfowler/nft-surface/smart-contract/README.md

 # For Mainnet network deployments
 MAINNET_API_URL    = "..."

-# For verifying contracts on Etherscan (all public networks)
+# For verifying contracts on Etherscan (mainnets and testnets on Etherem/Polygon/...)
 ETHERSCAN_API_KEY  = "..."

 # For NFT metadata and image uploads